gucorpling/gentle/README.md

 The corpus is downloadable in multiple formats.
 Not all formats contain all annotations: The most accessible format is probably CoNLL-U dependencies (in `dep/`), but the most complete XML representation is in [PAULA XML](https://www.sfb632.uni-potsdam.de/en/paula.html), and the easiest way to search in the corpus is using [ANNIS](http://corpus-tools.org/annis).
 Here is [an example query](https://gucorpling.org/annis/#_q=ZW50aXR5IC0-YnJpZGdlIGVudGl0eSAmICMxIC0-aGVhZCBsZW1tYT0ib25lIg&_c=R0VOVExF&cl=5&cr=5&s=0&l=10) for phrases headed by 'one' bridging back to a different, previously mentioned entity.
 Other formats may be useful for other purposes.
 See website for more details.

-  * _build/ - The [GUM build bot](https://gucorpling.org/gum/build.html) and utilities for data merging and validation
+  * _build/ - The [build bot](https://gucorpling.org/gum/build.html) and utilities for data merging and validation
   * annis/ - The entire merged corpus, with all annotations, as a relANNIS 3.3 corpus dump, importable into [ANNIS](http://corpus-tools.org/annis)
   * const/ - Constituent trees with function labels and PTB POS tags in the PTB bracketing format (automatic parser output from gold POS with functions projected from gold dependencies)
   * coref/ - Entity and coreference annotation in two formats: